setname490204634/Team-car-racing/documentation.md

 2. Manual (WSAD) Control
    - Add the `PlayerCarInput.cs` script.
-   - This allows you to drive the car using keyboard.
+   - This allows the car to be driven using keyboard.
    - Optionally, enable speed sensitive steering in the inspector.

 3. AI Agent Integration
    - To make the car controllable by the AI system:
      - Add `AgentInputProvider.cs`.
      - Add `CarAgentHandler.cs`.
-   - Assign cameras in the CarAgentHandler.
+   - Assign camera in the CarAgentHandler.
    - Configure any additional parameters such as camera resolution.